BRIKEV/express-jsdoc-swagger/README.md

 # express-jsdoc-swagger

-With this library, you can document your endpoints using swagger [OpenAPI 3 Specification](https://swagger.io/specification/) without writing YAML or JSON.
-You just have to write comments on your endpoints and swagger UI will be automatically generated.
+With this library, you can document your express endpoints using swagger [OpenAPI 3 Specification](https://swagger.io/specification/) without writing YAML or JSON.
+You can write jsdoc comments on each endpoint, and the library is going to create the swagger UI.

 ## Prerequisites
 This library assumes you are using: